-On December 15, 2020, the OEB reset the regulated price plan prices effective January 1, 2021, to reflect a decrease in the regulated price plan supply cost as a result of the reduction in the Global Adjustment as set out in the Ontario Budget.
-These new regulated price plan prices will come into effect at the conclusion of the electricity price changes established to assist customer in dealing with the impacts of the COVID-19 pandemic.
-It is anticipated that the OEB will review the regulated price plan prices in spring 2021 and will reset them if required for May 1, 2021 in accordance with the OEB's usual practice.
+On December 15, 2020, the OEB reset the regulated price plan prices effective January 1, 2021, to reflect a decrease in the regulated price plan supply cost as a result of the reduction in the Global Adjustment as set out in the 2020 Ontario Budget.
+These regulated price plan prices came into effect at the conclusion of the electricity price changes established to assist customers in dealing with the impacts of the COVID-19 pandemic.
+In April 2021, the OEB reset the regulated price plan prices effective May 1, 2021 for households and small businesses.
+In October 2021, the OEB announced that as of November 1, 2021, the electricity prices would not change under the regulated price plan.
+In January 2022, the OEB temporarily changed the regulated price plan prices for the period from January 18, 2022 to February 7, 2022, fixing the price for this period to the off-peak rate in order to provide temporary electricity rate relief as directed by the Province.
+It is anticipated that the OEB will review the regulated price plan prices in 2022 and will reset them if required in accordance with the OEB's usual practice.